rptb1/dnd-srd-sphinx/source/monster/mummies.rst

 creature's next turn.

 .. index::
-   single: stunned; by mummy blasphemy
+   single: stunned; by mummy lord blasphemy

 **Blasphemous Word (Costs 2 Actions)**.
 The mummy lord utters a blasphemous word.
 Each non-undead creature within 10 feet of the mummy